Chart Color Schemes

 Rosedale has a typical household mix, with a higher-than-average median household size

-Family households account for 73.5% of all households, consisting of 31.0% couples with children, 33.2% couples without children, and 8.8% single parent families.
-Non-family households constitute the remaining 26.5%, with lone person households at 24.0% and group households comprising 2.4% of the total.
-The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.3.
+Family households constitute 73.5% of all households, including 31.0% couples with children, 33.2% couples without children, and 8.8% single parent families.
+Non-family households comprise the remaining 26.5%, with lone person households at 24.0% and group households making up 2.4%.
+The median household size is 2.5 people, larger than the Rest of Vic average of 2.3.

 Frequently Asked Questions - Households